az-digital/az_quickstart/ACCESSIBILITY-FRIDAY-MEETING-AGENDA.md

 5. [#5537](https://github.com/az-digital/az_quickstart/issues/5537)
 6. [#5514](https://github.com/az-digital/az_quickstart/issues/5514)

-The goal is to confirm what should be considered first, not to start coding in the meeting.
+The goal is to confirm a well-targeted first wave that creates meaningful and noticeable improvement quickly, not to start coding in the meeting.

 ### 7. Close With Assignments and Next Steps - 10 minutes